 10) Finally do not underestimate the importance of fresh clean fuel and a fresh set of spark plugs.
 Gasoline that is old or left to sit in the tank or fuel system will change over time, often becoming lacquer and clogging small passages.
 Old fuel also burns differently as it separates and evaporates which leaves an incorrect balance of fuel additives which the combustion process cannot burn as efficiently.
 Never attempt to tune an engine with fuel that has sat for more than 3 months.
 Refer to #3 if fuel has been allowed to sit in a carburetor for extended periods of time.
 Spark plugs even when cleaned can have internal cracks or fractures in the electrode that increase resistance and lead to weak spark.

 Make sure the mixture screw tuning has already been dialed in properly before and after any jetting changes.

 CV Performance as a manufacturer and supplier is unable to provide telephone technical support.
 Following the above Tuning and Troubleshooting tips are meant as a guide only to assist with some common issues.
-Please visit our support forum for p[ost-purchase support of our products.
+Please visit our support forum for post-purchase support of our products.
 When in doubt consult your factory service manual and/or a professional motorcycle technician.

 Harley CV Carburetor reference diagram